 What Dog Skin Tags Are Not…

+Skin tags are NOT ticks.
+These little blood suckers can be tricky to see when small, and difficult to distinguish between tumors once they fill up on blood and grow large.
 A tick will start as a small black lump, and grow to become paler and larger as time goes on.
 As ticks irritate the dog, be sure to be especially thorough in checking red or inflamed areas.

 Who Can Suffer from Skin Tags?

-Prevention of Skin Tags on Dogs
+How to Prevent Skin Tags on Dogs

 Unfortunately, there isn’t enough research to adequately tell us why skin tags happen every time.
 Therefore, it can be hard to know what we can do to prevent them.